 SuperResolution model to produce simulated high resolution aerial imagery from relatively lower resolution satellite imagery.

-We will be using ArcGIS Pro to find the area where high resolution imagery is available on the Esri World Imagery.
+We will be using ArcGIS Pro to find the area where high resolution imagery.
 To simplify our job, we have already created polygon representing the extent of high resolution imagery.
 We can add the polygon from here.

 - Image Format: JPEG Format